 References can help to inspire you just as much as they will give you good drawing ideas!

 IDEA #11: Take reference photos

 I am not a huge fan of drawing (or painting) from photographs.
-However, I do think that they can serve a purpose and provide some very good drawing ideas!
+However, I do think that having a reference image library, can serve a purpose and provide some very good ideas on drawing!